 any conditions or restrictions that apply to the receipt of the prize or void the receipt of the prize.
 (Conn.
 Gen. Stat. § 42-103ll(f).)

 The disclosure must be provided to the potential purchaser in writing or electronically:

-If you take out a loan to purchase an interest in a deeded timeshare and fail to make your timeshare mortgage payments or keep up with the assessments, you will likely face foreclosure (Conn.
-Gen. Stat. § 42-103yy).
-(In addition to monthly mortgage payments, timeshare owners are ordinarily responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as "assessments."
+If you take out a loan to purchase an interest in a deeded timeshare and fail to make your mortgage payments, the lender (again, typically, the developer) might foreclose.
+In addition to monthly mortgage payments, timeshare owners are ordinarily responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as "assessments."
 You might also face a foreclosure (or a lawsuit for a money judgment) if you fall behind in the timeshare assessments.
 (Conn.
 Gen. Stat. § 42-103yy.)